What is Stylable?

-- Scopes styles to components so they don't "leak" and clash with other styles.
+- Namespace styles to components so they don't "leak" and clash with other styles.

-- Enables custom pseudo-classes and pseudo-elements that abstract the internal structure of a component.
+- Enable custom pseudo-classes and pseudo-elements that abstract the internal structure of a component.
 These can then be styled externally.

 At build time, the preprocessor converts the Stylable CSS into flat, static, valid, vanilla CSS that works cross-browser.

-There are currently two options for installing and working with Stylable:
+There are currently two ways of starting working with Stylable:

-Optionally, you can install Stylable Intelligence, an extension providing IDE support for code completion and diagnostics.
-Currently supported for only Visual Studio Code (version 1.18 and later).
+Optionally, you can install Stylable Intelligence, an extension providing IDE support for code completion and diagnostics (currently supported only for Visual Studio Code).

-Learn - Take a look at our specification reference documents to get more acquanted with our code and for specific code examples.
-Use the overview as a cheatsheet to help you keep track of Stylable syntax.
+Explore the API docs - Take a look at our specification reference documents to get more acquainted with our code and to see specific code examples.
+Use the overview as a cheat sheet to help you keep track of Stylable syntax.

 Play with Stylable Online - Take Stylable for a spin and see how it works in the Stylable Playground.